 Budhu L Bhaduri

-Dr. Bhaduri is a Fellow of the American Association for the Advancement of Science and was recently appointed to the Geographical Sciences Committee of the National Academy of Sciences.
+Dr. Bhaduri is a Fellow of the American Association for the Advancement of Science and currently serves on the Geographical Sciences Committee of the National Academy of Sciences.
 He is a founding member of the U.S. Department of Energy’s Geospatial Sciences Steering Committee and a recipient of the Department’s Outstanding Mentor Award for his dedicated service for developing future workforce for the nation.
 He routinely serves on national and international expert panels and has published extensively in leading scientific journals.
 He holds professorial appointments with the University of Tennessee, Knoxville and is actively involved with academic institutions for scientific collaborations and student engagement for research in geospatial science.

 Dr. Bhaduri received his Ph.D. in Earth & Atmospheric Sciences from Purdue University.
 He has a MS from Kent State University, and a M.Sc. and a B.Sc. in Geology from University of Calcutta, India.